cprice-ping/Profile-DelAdmin/README.md

 Delegated Objects are managed using the PingData console: https://localhost:8443/console

-Server: pingdirectory
+* Server: pingdirectory
-User: Administrator
+* User: Administrator
-Pwd: 2FederateM0re
+* Pwd: 2FederateM0re

-Things of note:
 PingFederate needs a couple of additional options:

 * Virtual Host -- `pingfederate`  (Used for the backchannel ATV call from PD)
 * OAuth AS --> Allowed Origins -- `https://${DELEGATOR_PUBLIC_URL}`  (Used to allow Delegator to call OIDC endpoints)
+* PingLogon client is configured for Implicit and a wildcard `redirect_uri`

 Environment variables in the `docker-compose.yaml` can be modified to inject the correct locations into this stack